-John Schael is in his first year as Director of Special Development Initiatives in the Washington University in St. Louis Devolpment Office after spending 36 years as the Director of Athletics.
+John Schael enters his second year as Director of Special Development Initiatives in the Washington University in St. Louis Devolpment Office after spending 36 years as the Director of Athletics.

 The 2000 and 2008 Division III Central Region winner of the National Association of Collegiate Directors of Athletics (NACDA) award, Schael has helped orchestrate the Bears' athletics transformation into one of the top departments in Division III.